 If you would like to further explore any of the default reporting provided and segment or filter the data you can click on the View Report button.
 This takes you to a Custom reports view which allows you to segment, limit and filter the data.

-Custom reports allows you to generate your own reporting so you can find the information you are most interested in.
+Create reports allows you to generate your own reporting so you can find the information you are most interested in.

 The following metrics are available: